JonathanYogev/NutritionTracker/README.md

 # AI-Powered Nutrition Tracker via Telegram

-This project is a serverless, AI-powered nutrition tracker that allows users to log their meals simply by sending a picture to a Telegram bot.
+The project is a serverless, AI-powered nutrition tracker that allows users to log their meals simply by sending a picture to a Telegram bot.
 The system analyzes the image, calculates nutritional information, and logs the data to a personal Google Sheet.

 <p align="center">
   <img src="./docs/images/architecture_diagram.png" alt="AI Nutrition Tracker Architecture Diagram" width="800"/>